-Q. What is reglazing?
+Q. What is reglazing glasses?

 Reglazing your glasses means getting your lenses replaced in your current frames.
 We remove the existing prescription lenses from your old or new spectacle frames and replace them with new prescription lenses with as few or many options as you desire!
 Customise your lenses!